 There have been rumors about the motel possibly opening its doors again, but that seems like a distant dream given the current state it is in.

-12. Kelso Ghost Town, San Bernardino County, California
+12. Kelso Ghost Town in San Bernardino County, California

 Kelso is a ghost town located in the middle of the Mojave Desert in San Bernardino County, California.

-An abandoned post office and basketball court remain, together with a jail cell which was used to detain rowdy drunks.
+An abandoned post office and basketball court remain, together with a jail cell that was used to detain rowdy drunks.

 Eventually, the train depot closed in 1986 and Kelso soon became a desert ghost town.